EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test steps:
 1. Design horizontal privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to access user B's resources.
-2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to perform opertions out of permisson.
+2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to perform opertions or use functions out of his/her permisson scope.

 1.3 The server must validate the size, type, length, and special characters of all untrusted data sources and reject any data that fails the validation.
 **Notice**: To prevent attackers from intercepting and tampering with requests through a proxy to bypass the validity check of the client, data validation must be performed on the server.